Borr Drilling Ltd (BORR) Shares Up Despite Recent Market Volatility - News Heater

-Borr Drilling Ltd (NYSE: BORR)’s stock price has gone rise by 1.83 in comparison to its previous close of 6.29, however, the company has experienced a 7.83% increase in its stock price over the last five trading days.
+Borr Drilling Ltd (NYSE: BORR)’s stock price has plunge by 0.95relation to previous closing price of 6.30.
+Nevertheless, the company has seen a 1.11% surge in its stock price over the last five trading sessions.
 Seeking Alpha reported 2023-11-14 that Borr Drilling completed a successful refinancing, pushing most of its maturities out to 2028-2030.
 The rating agencies have turned positive on the improving industry fundamentals, suggesting the debt will be less of a concern going forward.
 The leverage should now start working for the equity investors as modest improvements in EBITDA or the valuation multiples will have a big impact on the share price.

 Is It Worth Investing in Borr Drilling Ltd (NYSE: BORR) Right Now?

-The 36-month beta value for BORR is also noteworthy at 2.89.
-There are mixed opinions on the stock, with 8 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”
+while the 36-month beta value is 2.86.Analysts have differing opinions on the stock, with 8 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Click Here to Download the FREE Report.